mapbiomas/brazil-pasture/products/vigor_condition_30m_MOD13Q1_EVI/collection_100/README.md

 ## 🔬 Scientific Methodology

 The technical foundation of this pipeline follows the analytical approach presented by Santos, Mesquita, et al. (2022) in the article *"Assessing the Wall-to-Wall Spatial and Qualitative Dynamics of the Brazilian Pasturelands 2010–2018"*.
-This study established a high-resolution workflow for mapping pasture quality across the entire Brazilian territory.
+This study established a high-resolution workflow for mapping pasture vigor condition across the entire Brazilian territory.

 ## 📂 Repository Structure